EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reflection ###

-*Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*
+*Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*I found the coding and building of the project simple and straight forward, and was happy with the overall result.
+I did however have problems with the power suply to the servo motor where if it wasn't plugged into both the battery pack and my laptop it would fail to run any angles above 60 degrees.
+Another problem was how little water the device gave the plant each time it tipped.
+It would be much more efficient if instead of a straw we used a larger funnel type scoop.

-*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*
+*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?* I found that the Earth Analyzer and the Automatic Watering System were using specific moisture detecting device in place of the nails.
+I considered using one of these as well but found as the nails worked fine I didnt want to buy something that overall was unnecessary.
+These projects also make it clear that this application would work as it is intended to.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

 *What might be an interesting extension of this project?
-In what other contexts might this project be used?*
+In what other contexts might this project be used?* An interesting extention of this project would be if it could be linked to a program that monitors and records the water requirments of plants.
+This could aid in the care and maintenance of garden beds and pot plants in a water efficient way.
+Furthermore if it could be scaled up to monitor a whole garden or field it could provide prevent over/underwatering thereby saving water promoting healthier growth.